lgatto/lgatto.github.io/_posts/2017-11-16-BulliedIntoBadScience-OpenConCam.md

 ## Together on a journey

-I am going to tell you about a long, still on-going a journey.
+I am going to tell you about a long, still on-going journey.
 I'll talk about my journey, but it applies to other, I know that.
 And when you are on a long journey, you meet many people, and some help and support on your journey.
 Before telling more about this journey, I